amonks/hip-hop-analysis/_posts/2014-01-29-respiration.md

 # Some thoughts on Black Star's *Respiration*

-The most recent version of this paper will probably always be available on Github at [this link](https://github.com/amonks/hip-hop-analysis/blob/master/respiration.md)

 ## Intro

 Black Star's classic single *Respiration* deals with city life, both in New York, as told my Mos Def and Talib Kweli, and in Chicago, as told by Common.
 Like the other classics on *…Are Black Star*, Respiration was produced by Hi-Tek using a sample from *The Fox*, by Don Randi.